 - Student Aid Fund Award is another type of Eastern grant that has been funded through the generous donated support of Eastern University alumni, parents and friends, as well as community churches, organizations and foundations.
 Recipients of these awards are determined by criteria established by the University and are awarded by the Financial Aid Office.
 All undergraduate students with financial need, as determined by filing the FAFSA, are considered.
 Students must file the FAFSA each year to establish eligibility for this award. - Eastern Campus Employment (ECE) provides part-time campus employment opportunities for students regardless of financial need.
 An ECE contract must be completed and approved before a student may begin working.
-Students are also required to complete W-4 and I-9 forms in order to begin working.
-Two forms of ID are required for the I-9 form, so students should be prepared by bringing their Social Security Card to campus with them.
-A picture ID is also required a valid driver's license or Student ID Card are acceptable for ID purposes.
-A valid passport may also be presented when completing the I-9 form.
-International students may work if they have a valid Social Security number and INS has approved them for working in the U.S. A list of job descriptions and requirements are available on the Student Aid Web site at www.eastern.edu/centers/finaid.
+Students are also required to complete W-4 and I-9 forms and a Local Earned Income Tax Residency Certification in order to begin working order to begin working.
+Two forms of ID are required for the 1-9 form, so students should he prepared by bringing their Social Security Card to campus with them.
+A picture ID is also required.
+A valid driver's license or Student ID Card are acceptable for ID purposes.
+In lieu of presenting two forms of ID above, a valid passport may also be presented when completing the 1-9 form.
+International students may work it they have a valid Social Security number and INS has approved them for working in the U.S. A list of job descriptions and requirements are available on the Financial Aid Web site at www.eastern.edu/offices-centers/financial-aid-campus-employment